 • Isaiah Richardson is the 10-year-old son of Larry and Glenda Richardson of Garner.
 A fifth-grader at Word of God Christian Academy, he attends Ebenezer Missionary Baptist Church in Kenly.

 • Quentin R. Rouse is the 6-year-old-son of Angela Bunch and Rayfield Rouse of Selma.
 A first-grader at Selma Elementary School, he attends Galilee Missionary Baptist Church near Smithfield.

 • Kalen Aubrey Price is the 10-year-old-son of Loleta L. Eason of Smithfield.
 A fifth-grader at West Smithfield Elementary School, he attends First Missionary Baptist Church in Smithfield.

 • Nizire S. Lane is the 11-year-old-son of Nicole DeVaughn and Cowana Lane of Smithfield.
 A fifth-grader at South Smithfield Elementary School, he attends Green Chapel Baptist Church near Smithfield.

 • Jeremiah Stevens is the 6-year-old-son of Kristina Stevens of Clayton.
 A first-grader at Wilson’s Mills Elementary School, he attends The Church of God of Prophecy in Clayton.

-Air Force Airman 1st Class Radames Leon has graduated from basic military training at Joint Base San Antonio-Lackland.
-He is the son of Heidi Jo Ayala Rolon of Puerto Rico.
+Air Force Airman Devan A. Trammel has graduated with honors from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+He is the grandson of Bonnie Trammel of Ryans Lane, Clayton.

-The eight-week program included training in military discipline and studies, the Air Force’s core values, physical fitness and basic warfare principles and skills.
+The airman completed an eight-week program that included training in military discipline and studies, the Air Force’s core values, physical fitness and basic warfare principles and skills.

 Airmen who complete basic training earn four credits toward an associate’s degree through the Community College of the Air Force.